 Within the last few years, as medical cannabis continues to legalize across states, patients who have received their medical cannabis certification may find products within dispensaries with the cannabinoid CBN or cannabinol.
 Many of these products are touting CBN as a sleep aid, with branding being developed to support this alternative method to a good night’s rest.
 However, in recent years, the actual efficacy of CBN as a “sleepy” cannabinoid has come into question.

 At Compassionate Clinics of America, we believe it’s essential to educate our consumers in a way that doesn’t make any promises about what cannabis may be able to do, as it is not a cure or panacea.
-While we have seen the benefits of medical cannabis for thousands of patients, even those using cannabis for sleep, we cannot make claims that are not yet supported by sufficient clinical evidence.
+While we have seen the benefits of medical cannabis for thousands of patients, even those using cannabis for sleep, we cannot make claims that are not yet supported by large amounts of research.
 It’s our goal to arm our patients with the tools to be conscious and educated consumers as they explore the best medical cannabis products for them.

 In this article, we will examine CBN.
 What is it?
 How is it created or extracted?
 Does it really have the sleep or sedative properties that many cannabis brands are saying it does?
 Read on to find out more.